Why Colleges Are Texting Students and Parents

 8) Compliance with Opt-in Regulations Are Easy for Schools and Colleges to Implement

 The government and mobile industry regulations for texting are strict.
 You cannot mass text to mobile numbers without express written permission, and even with that you must provide an opt-out mechanism.
 However, schools and colleges are in a unique position to capture mobile numbers and permission, as most students have to fill out an enormous amount of paperwork when enrolling.

 Most schools routinely ask students for a mobile number to contact in that paperwork – it is essentially a requirement for enrollment.
 So creating an opt-in list is a natural part of the enrollment process.
 For prospective students, many schools are capturing mobile numbers from forms on their websites: they ask the visitor if they would like to receive updates from the admissions office and to provide their mobile number.

 Overall, texting technology has become a staple in education and will continue as a critical element in any communications and outreach efforts employed by schools and colleges.
 That’s why schools and colleges are texting students and parents.
 With the advent of the “cloud,” schools no longer have to budget for any capital expenditures and can easily launch texting services quickly and inexpensively.
 As long as your educational institution establishes and maintains an opt-in system to obtain consent from students and other interested parties, your texting program will be totally compliant and ready to use 24/7 to get important messages out to your constituencies at a moment’s notice.

+Schools and Colleges are texting students and parents on regular basis.
 We can help with your school and college texting program.
 Just give us a call at 888-387-8636 or fill out the Contact Us form today.